PioniaPHP-project/pionia-docs/content/docs/documentation/extending/_index.md

 ## Before you start

 {{< prerequisites >}}
-- Working Pionia app (`composer create-project pionia/pionia-app` or DeskFlow from the [API tutorial](/documentation/deskflow-tutorial/))
+- Working Pionia app (`composer create-project pionia/pionia-app` or Pionia Shop from the [API tutorial](/documentation/shop-tutorial/))
 - Familiarity with [Services](/documentation/building-api/services/) and `[app_switches]` in `settings.ini`
 {{< /prerequisites >}}